lovelight6/Hotdata-identifier/README.md

  # HDCat

 We propose and design a hot data identification algorithm called HDCat.
 The algorithm can accurately identify hot data and capture the temporal locality of data access patterns.
-It achieves a high hit ratio with low cache capacity and runtime overhead.
-We also implement two state-of-the-art hot data identification algorithms including Multi-hash algorithm and the two-level LRU for comparison.
+It achieves a high hit ratio with low cache capacity and runtime overhead.We also implement two state-of-the-art hot data identification algorithms including Multi-hash algorithm and the two-level LRU for comparison.

 ## The HDCat paper